farzadnadiri/farzadnadiri/README.md

 ### Hi there 👋 I'm Farzad Nadiri

-An experienced software developer and ambitious problem solver with a demonstrated history of working in the research industry.
-Has extensive experience creating logical and innovative solutions to complex problems and worked in several teams.
+I am passionate about solving complex problems and creating logical, innovative solutions.
+My expertise includes working with teams to design and develop cutting-edge software solutions.
+In addition to my technical skills, I also have a background in the research industry, having worked on autonomous humanoid soccer robots.
+This experience has taught me the importance of teamwork, communication, and perseverance in achieving success.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...